StackExchange/dnscontrol/docs/_providers/gcloud.md

 To use this provider, add an entry to `creds.json` with `TYPE` set to `GCLOUD` along with Google Cloud authentication values.

-The provider requires a 'Service Account Key' for your project.
+The provider requires a "Service Account Key" for your project.
 Newlines in the private key need to be replaced with `\n`.
 Copy the full JSON object into your `creds.json` like so:

 Example: